 One pack that consists of thread or stranded cotton, fabric, needle, charts and guidance.
 Those all you need to finish cross stitch designs.

 WIP stands for work in progress.
-This acronym is well known across many crafts.
+This acronym is popular across many crafts.
 It happens when you are doing a project, but still keep setting it for a longer time.

-Tapestry is known as needlepoint or canvas work.
+Tapestry is familiar as needlepoint or canvas work.
 It relates to a weaving process to create cushions and pictures.

 Needlepoint refers to any variety of embroidery stitches which are done on canvas.
 It is using basic stitches to create geometric patterns and realistic pictures.
 Silk, rayon, ribbon, and wool are types of fibers in needlepoint.